Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “Maybe you’ll take it seriously now.”

-I nodded, took the cigarettes from my pocket and threw them into the nearest trash bin.
+I silently tossed the pack into the nearest trash bin.

 “You could have given those to me.”